Joint momenta-coordinates states as pointer states in quantum decoherence: Introduction

-In this present work, we provide a rigorous solution to this conjecture.
-Specifically : \begin{itemize} \item We extend the analysis to both underdamped and overdamped cases, showing that only in the underdamped regime do pure states survive as robust pointer states, while in the overdamped case no such state exist. \item We show that the predictability-sieve criterion of Zurek, which identifies states least affected by decoherence, is satisfied precisely by joint momenta-coordinates states.
+In this present work, we provide the first rigorous proof to this conjecture.
+Specifically: \begin{itemize} \item We extend Isar's analysis \cite{isar} to both underdamped and overdamped cases, showing that only in the underdamped regime do pure states survive as robust pointer states. \item We explain physically why in the overdamped case no pointer states exist. \item We show that the predictability-sieve criterion of Zurek, which identifies states least affected by decoherence, is satisfied precisely by joint momenta-coordinates states.

-\end{itemize} This result not only confirms the conjecture raised in \cite{highlighting}, but also strengthens the conceptual bridge between decoherence theory and quantum phase space.
-In other models such as for a free particle undergoing quantum Brownian motion, pointer states cannot be well-defined; in this case, the predictability sieve does not select well defined pointer states \cite{sieve}.
+\end{itemize} This result not only confirms the conjecture raised in \cite{highlighting}, but also strengthens the conceptual bridge between decoherence theory and quantum phase space.\\ In other models such as for a free particle undergoing quantum Brownian motion, pointer states cannot be well-defined; in this case, the predictability sieve does not select well defined pointer states \cite{sieve}.
 For this reason, in this work we choose the damped harmonic oscillator model where the predictability sieve criterion can define the pointer states unambiguously.

 This paper is structured as follows: in Section 2, we briefly review the concept of quantum decoherence and pointer states.
 We portray the concept of joint momenta-coordinates and quantum phase space in Section 3.
 In Section 4, we describe the Lindblad model for open quantum system and analyze the time evolution of the covariance matrix.
-In Section 5, we prove that joint momenta-coordinates satisfy the predictability sieve criterion and identify them as pointer states.
+In Section \eqrefc{section 5}, we prove that joint momenta-coordinates satisfy the predictability sieve criterion and identify them as pointer states.
 Discussions and conclusions are given in Section 6.
-Bold letters like $ \mathbf{p} $ are used to represent quantum operators while normal letters correspond to eigenvalues or non-operator quantities.
+Bold letters like $ \mathbf{p} $ are used to represent quantum operators, while normal letters correspond to eigenvalues or non-operator quantities.